oobabooga/text-generation-webui/README.md

   --quant_type QUANT_TYPE                              quant_type for 4-bit.
 Valid options: nf4, fp4.

 ExLlamaV3:
+  --gpu-split GPU_SPLIT                                Comma-separated list of VRAM (in GB) to use per GPU device for model layers.
+Example: 20,7,7.
   --enable-tp, --enable_tp                             Enable Tensor Parallelism (TP) to split the model across GPUs.
   --tp-backend TP_BACKEND                              The backend for tensor parallelism.
 Valid options: native, nccl.
 Default: native.

-ExLlamaV2:
-  --gpu-split GPU_SPLIT                                Comma-separated list of VRAM (in GB) to use per GPU device for model layers.
-Example: 20,7,7.
-  --autosplit                                          Autosplit the model tensors across the available GPUs.
-This causes --gpu-split to be ignored.
-  --cfg-cache                                          ExLlamav2_HF: Create an additional cache for CFG negative prompts.
+  --cfg-cache                                          Create an additional cache for CFG negative prompts.
 Necessary to use CFG with that loader.
-  --no_flash_attn                                      Force flash-attention to not be used.
-  --no_xformers                                        Force xformers to not be used.
-  --no_sdpa                                            Force Torch SDPA to not be used.
-  --num_experts_per_token N                            Number of experts to use for generation.
-Applies to MoE models like Mixtral.

 TensorRT-LLM:
   --cpp-runner                                         Use the ModelRunnerCpp runner, which is faster than the default ModelRunner.